Jennifer Flay

-Jennifer Flay is the director of the Fiac (Foire Internationale d'Art Contemporain).
+Jennifer Flay is a Paris-based art dealer and curator.
+From 2003 to 2021 she was the director of the FIAC (Foire Internationale d'Art Contemporain) art fair.

 Early life

 Flay was born in Auckland in 1959.
 She came to France in 1980 to study art history at the University of Nice.

 Career

-Flay opened a gallery in 1991 in the Marais district, rue Debelleyme.
-She has represented the artists Richard Billingham, Claude Closky, Melanie Counsell, John Currin, Willie Doherty, Felix Gonzalez-Torres, Dominique Gonzalez-Foerster, Karen Kilimnik, Sean Landers, Liz Larner, Lisa Milroy, Rei Naito, Xavier Veilhan among others.
-In 1997 she moves her gallery to the 13th art district rue Louise-Weiss in Paris.
+In 1991 Flay opened a gallery on rue Debelleyme in the Marais district.
+She has exhibited many international artists, including Richard Billingham, Claude Closky, Melanie Counsell, John Currin, Willie Doherty, Felix Gonzalez-Torres, Dominique Gonzalez-Foerster, Karen Kilimnik, Sean Landers, Liz Larner, Lisa Milroy, Rei Naito and Xavier Veilhan.
+In 1997 she moved her gallery to the 13th art district rue Louise-Weiss in Paris.

-She was named Artistic Director of the Fiac in 2003, and General Director of the art fair from 2010 to 2021.
+In 2003 she was named artistic director of FIAC, and general director of the art fair from 2010 to 2021.

-In 2022 she has curated the first exhibition at the Fiminco Foundation in Romainville.
-The exhibition named De toi à moi brings together the work of ten young artists based in France: Elsa Werth, Liv Schulman, Sara Sadik, Myriam Mihindou, Randa Maroufi, Tirdad Hashemi and Soufia Erfanian, Neila Czermak Ichti, Mégane Brauer and Bianca Bondi.
+In 2022 she curated the first exhibition at the Fiminco Foundation in Romainville.
+The exhibition, named De toi à moi, brought together the work of ten young artists based in France: Elsa Werth, Liv Schulman, Sara Sadik, Myriam Mihindou, Randa Maroufi, Tirdad Hashemi and Soufia Erfanian, Neila Czermak Ichti, Mégane Brauer and Bianca Bondi.

-She is appointed in 2023 President of the Advisory Board Paris + Art Basel.
+In 2023, she was appointed President of the Advisory Board of Art Basel in Paris.